 2. Pendulum Action

 A pendulum is put into motion with the help of a mechanical force.
 In the equilibrium condition, the pendulum hangs to the hook and does not move.
-The tension force possessed by the string with which the pendulum is tied and the mechanical force that supplies energy to the hanging mechanism of the pendulum, are the driving forces responsible to keep a pendulum in motion.
+The tension force possessed by the string, with which the pendulum is tied, and the mechanical force that supplies energy to the hanging mechanism of the pendulum, are the driving forces responsible to keep a pendulum in motion.

-3. Free-falling objects
+3. Free-falling Objects

 An object freely falling towards the ground is pulled towards the center of the earth’s core due to the gravitational force in action.
 Here, gravity is accountable to put the objects into motion.
-Therefore, in the case of a freely falling object force of gravitation acts as a driving force.
+Therefore, in the case of a freely falling object, the force of gravitation acts as a driving force.

 4. Spinning a Top

 To spin a top, it has to be supplied with a significant amount of rotational force.
 The rotating force sets the top to move in a circular direction about its axis.
 Without the application of the rotating force, the top cannot be put into motion.
 Therefore, the rotating force here acts as the driving force.
-A force of friction acts in the direction opposite to the driving force that tends to slow down the speed of spinning.
+A force of friction acts in the direction opposite to the driving force that tends to slow down the speed of the spinning top.